regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-2.1-release-notes.md

 ## Known Issues

 * No localization for `ilia`
-* Inconsistent GTK theme in some dialogs in Jammy (`gnome-flashback` fix progress, will be available from Ubuntu repos)
+* Inconsistent GTK theme in some dialogs in Jammy (`gnome-flashback` [fix in progress](https://bugs.launchpad.net/ubuntu/+source/gnome-flashback/+bug/1979120), will be available from Ubuntu repos)

 ## Changelog Delta from Regolith Desktop 2.0 to 2.1